taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop-old-axios/typescript/README.md

 If specified, model will make a best effort to sample deterministically, but it is not guaranteed.

 ##### response_format: [`ResponseFormat`](./models/response-format.ts)<a id="response_format-responseformatmodelsresponse-formatts"></a>

+The format of the response.
+Only type json_object is currently supported for chat.

 #### 🔄 Return<a id="🔄-return"></a>